 Parent-Teacher Conferences take place two times during the school year for grades K-3 aligned to the Fall and Spring report card schedule.
 Conference dates are available each year on the district calendar.
 Special reminders will be sent home and sign up for conferences will be done through your child’s teacher and class parents in advance.
 The purpose of this conference is to discuss your child’s progress and academic, social emotional and/or behavioral goals.

 The report card schedule is aligned so that you can access your child’s report card on Home Access Center prior to and in preparation for the conference.
 Report cards go home three times a year - Winter (Nov/December), Spring (March/April) and end of year (June).

-Information regarding activities and events are found in the District calendar and weekly newsletters.
+Information regarding activities and events can be found on the website, via District and weekly Dows Lane Buzz emails.
 Please look for these communications and be sure you are signed up to receive email newsletters to stay informed.

 If you need to communicate with your child's teacher or staff member, there are several ways to do so:

 - Written notes or emails may be sent to a teacher or staff member

 - In an emergency or if you need immediate assistance, please call the main office at 914-591-6012